wp-plugins/prosperent-suite/README.txt

     * The commission rates vary from merchant to merchant, but we are always negotiating the highest rates in the industry.
 We pay out net30 like most networks.
 The only exception is when a merchant that we work with extends a commission based on their return policy.
 Our reporting interface reflects this and allows you to see the status of each commission.
 It's the same as what you would experience with any of the other affiliate networks like commission junction.

 == Changelog ==

+= 2.1 =
+* Ease of use for everything
+* Optimizations all around
+* Performance Ad Widget updated- settings now inside widget window
+* Only one Performance Ad Widget now, place it wherever you'd like and size it any way you want
+* Added the width to the Prosper Search widget, you can use pixels, em or percentage to designate a width
+* Caching is now enabled for the Product Search (just need to make the prosperent_cache directory writable (0777) to take advantage of it)
+* Removed unused files
+* Base URL is set automatically now (can be overridden)
+* Added Performance Ad button in the page/post editors
+* Fixed/Changed AutoLinker
+* CSS Updates
+* Fixed brand/merchant filters when they had non alphanumeric characters
+* Added topics to Performance Ads, if you enter a topic, your ad will focus the products on that topic (you can enter multiple topics)
+* General Bug Fixes

+= 2.0.9 =
+* small CSS fixes on both admin and user side
+* fixed Performance Ads width and height
+* fixed conflict with Simple URLs plugin

+= 2.0.8 =
+* fixed issue with reroutes suddenly dying, not working in the first place
+* added new option under Product Search under Set Limits... that will affect the amount of products shown in the Similar Products and Other Products From...
+* Changed the name of the Auto-Comparer to Product Insert (same functionality and works the same so it won't mess up older shortcode, just changed the name)
+* fixed a currency issue
+* fixed coupons, they can now be filtered as intended
+* altered titles to work better for Local Deals and Celebrity
+* fixed performance ads, auto-linker, and product insert when using CloudFlare's RocketLoader
+* some css changes
+* fixed meta tag issue when not on the products page
+* removed slashes from titles
+* added fix to header redirects
+* adjusted the pulled urls to better accomodate different permalink types
+* other bug fixes that I can't think of right now

+= 2.0.7.1 =
+* fixed uninstall method

+= 2.0.7 =
+* Fixed bug with Auto-Linker and Auto-Comparer when using CloudFlare's RocketLoader
+* Adjusted some CSS
+* Changed flush rules
+* Added uninstall method and uninstall option (Advanced tab)- if checked will delete all options data from table

+= 2.0.6 =
+* Added more ways to refine your search (remove query and remove sort)
+* Added Twitter Cards
+* Added options under Advanced tab to add twitter creator and twitter site
+* Fixed coupons
+* Adjusted some CSS rules
+* Added country to Auto-Linker and Auto-Comparer
+* Fixed the disappearing widgets
+* Fixed Product Search Widget and Search Short Code
+* Added more button to description on individual product pages
+* Fixed pagination bug
+* Removes page is new query, filter or sort method is used

+= 2.0.5 =
+* More Bug Fixes
+* Adjusted Page titles
+* De-cluttered No Results page
+* Adjusted open graph rules (Facebook)
+* Fixed Auto-Linker
+* Adjusted a few options

+= 2.0.4 =
+* Bug Fixes, fixed page titles, added Open Graph rules

+= 2.0.2, 2.0.3 =
+* trying to push new css rules for productPage and admin

+= 2.0.1 =
+* created header redirect for those who had pages indexed with the prior url structure

 = 2.0 =
 * clean, SEO friendly URLs